48in48at48/lower48/README.md

 # Travel Route Plan: Exploring All U.S. National Parks in the Lower 48 States

-Welcome to the comprehensive guide for exploring all the U.S. National Parks in the lower 48 states.
-This document outlines the travel route, provides detailed park information, and offers tips for making the most of your adventure.
+Welcome to my comprehensive plan for exploring all the U.S. National Parks in the lower 48 states.
+This document will outline the travel route, detailed park information including the top 5 rated trails from AllTrails.

 ## Table of Contents